mcellteam/mcell/libmcell/documentation/generated/classes.rst

   | Returns a list of ids of molecules.
   | If the arguments pattern is not set, the list of all molecule ids is returned.
   | If the argument pattern is set, the list of all molecule ids whose species match
   | the pattern is returned.
+Matching of patterns with compartments works exactly in the
+  | same was as in observables.

 * | **get_molecule**